hotosm/imagery-requests-api/README.md

 # Auth0 setup

 1. Create a new [auth0](https://auth0.com/) account.
-2. Create a `Web app` application with `Node.js` technology.
+2. Create a `Non Interactive Client`.
 3. Open the settings tab.
-4. Fill in the Name, Client type (Single Page Application), and the Allowed Callback URLs.
+4. Fill in the Name, Client type (Non Interactive Client), and the Allowed Callback URLs.
+  - At this point setup your app's config file before continuing.
+(Check section below).
+5. Go to your `account settings` (top-right corner) and then click Advanced.
+Scroll down and enable `Enable APIs Section`.
+6. Go to `APIs` and select `Auth0 Management API`
+7. Go to `Non Interactive Client`, authorize your client, and select `read:users` scope.
+8. Click `Update` and it's all set.

 ### Config

-1. Copy the `Client ID` and `Client Secret` to the appropriate config file.
-The api will be the `Domain` + `/api/v2`
+Copy the `Client ID` and `Client Secret` to the appropriate config file.
+The api will be the `Domain`.
-2. Check the *Manage Token* for information on how to get one.

 ```
   auth0: {
     secret: '',
     clientId: '',
-    api: '',
-    manageToken: ''
+    api: ''
   }
 ```
-Or the corresponding environment variables `AUTH0_SECRET`, `AUTH0_CLIENT_ID`, `AUTH0_URL`, `AUTH0_MANAGE_TOKEN`
+Or the corresponding environment variables `AUTH0_SECRET`, `AUTH0_CLIENT_ID`, `AUTH0_URL`

-### Manage token
-The auth0 manage token is used to query the auth0 api to get information about the users.
-The easiest way to get one is to use token generator on their [documentation page](https://auth0.com/docs/api/management/v2).

-1. Be sure to be logged in.
-2. On the left side select entity: `read` and action: `users`.
-3. Press the arrow and the token will appear above.

 ### Users
 Users are authenticated through tokens and created through the [auth0 interface](https://manage.auth0.com/#/users).